 But I realized later that I was stupid for thinking stupid is bad.
-Breaking out of a controlled environment often means failure without warning.
-But I realized that if I had been smart about what I do, I would never had taken the risk to run for election.
+Breaking out of a controlled environment often meant failure without warning.
+But I realized that if I had been smart about what I did, I would never had taken the risk to run for election.
 I realized my stupidity was the only thing in me pushing to do something regardless of my chances.
 When I started to apply this to my day-to-day life, my worries about the minute things started to dissipate.
 It was liberating.
 I wouldn’t have gotten my internship without being stupid.
 I knew I didn’t have a high chance of getting accepted, but if I didn’t try in the first place, I wouldn’t be where I am now.

 I learnt that being stupid is good.
 I learnt that being stupid is not being unintelligent.
 I learnt to continue being stupid every time I come across a challenge or something new.
 I realized that being stupid is as liberating as you could get; that I won’t ever achieve my dreams by being smart about it, I have to be stupid enough to chase after it.

+Hi!
+I’m glad your experience answered the prompt and it was clear when you tried answering each section asked for in the prompt.

+To be honest, I liked your presidential election experience but I feel like you weren’t capitalizing on the parts that would have made you unique.
+So, you lost, and then you felt embarrassed, and the conclusion is that you were glad you tried it anyway.
+I feel like this is a surface reflection, and I’m not exactly sure what exactly this experience meant to you.
+Your emotions or thoughts throughout the essay was a bit jumbled, because I see you were focusing on blaming your decision on leaving your comfort zone.
+While the succulent was a nice touch, I feel like there were things you could have mentioned.

+Some of the language could get confusing, so please rewrite some of the ones I highlighted.

+Regarding the word limit concerns, I think your language so far has been pretty concise and doesn’t run off too much.
+The main issue is cutting the content you have to make it target the conclusion you’re trying to leave the readers with.
+There was a lot of quantity in your body paragraphs instead of details that could have been used to connect your election loss with the reflection you had in your personal growth.
+For example, you mentioned the teachers who mocked you calling you Foolish.
+But instead of explaining the significance of this, you continued with repeating “They’re right, why did I do it?”
+Since the word limit is pretty short, it constraints me as a reader from knowing what you’re like as a person.
+So try your best to make it clear WHAT the specific event is, WHY it affects you so much, HOW will this loss affect your work ethics/lifestyle/beliefs/values, and WHAT is the key takeaway.